dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 }
 ```

 The `DragStartingEventArgs` object that accompanies the `DragStarting` event has a `Data` property, of type `DataPackage`.
 The `Properties` collection of the `DataPackage` object, which is a `Dictionary<string, object>` collection, can be modified to store any required data.
-In this example, the `Properties` dictionary is modified to store a `Square` object that represents the size of the `Rectangle` against a "Square" key.
+In this example, the `Properties` dictionary is modified to store a `Square` object that represents the size of the <xref:Microsoft.Maui.Controls.Shapes.Rectangle> against a "Square" key.

 ## Enable drop